8.3 Use Notes Without Depending on Universal Rules

 Key Takeaways

-• Useful notes are compact mappings, not full rewritten examples.
+• Useful notes are compact rule mappings, not rewritten example sentences.

 Notes as a temporary workspace

-For preparation, train two versions of every note habit.
-First, use brief written notes during practice so you can see the structure.
-Second, repeat the same drill without writing, using mental labels.
-This prevents your performance from depending on an assumption about test-day materials.
+Because of this uncertainty, train two versions of every note habit.
+First, use brief written notes during practice so you can see structure.
+Second, repeat the same drill with mental notes only, using compact labels.
+This keeps your performance from depending on an unconfirmed assumption about test-day paper.

-Good notes are small.
 A full copy of every example wastes time and clutters attention.
-A useful note captures only the rule pieces: ke actor, lo object, ma not, SOV, ir plural, or stress 2.
-The note should be shorter than the thought it replaces.
+A useful note captures only the rule pieces: ke = actor, lo = object, ma = not, SOV, ir = plural, stress 2.
+The note must be shorter than the thought it replaces.

 Practice-style example, not official DLAB content: